-- 10.1 The subscribers to the memorandum are the first members of the charity. - 10.2 Membership is open to other individuals or organisations who: - 10.2.1 apply to the charity in the form required by the directors; and - 10.2.2 are approved by the directors.
+- (1) The subscribers to the memorandum are the first members of the charity. - (2) Membership is open to other individuals or organisations who: - (a) apply to the charity in the form required by the directors; and - (b) are approved by the directors.

-- 10.3.1 The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - 10.3.2 The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision.

-- 10.3.3 The directors must consider any written representations the applicant may make about the decision.
-The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - 10.4 Membership is not transferable. - 10.5 The directors must keep a register of names and addresses of the members.
+- (a) The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The directors must consider any written representations the applicant may make about the decision.
+The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - (4) Membership is not transferable. - (5) The directors must keep a register of names and addresses of the members.